See current and past FSSE Overview PDFs.

 This overview provides general information about the institutions and faculty members that participated in this year’s FSSE administration, and highlights ways institutions can use their results.
 In the first section, we compare the characteristics of FSSE-participating institutions to those of NSSE-participating institutions and the U.S. profile of bachelor’s-granting institutions.
 We also compare the characteristics of FSSE respondents to those of faculty members at U.S. bachelor’s-granting institutions and provide general information about response rates.
 In the second section, we provide guidelines for using and interpreting FSSE results, and highlight resources for analyzing and presenting FSSE findings.

-In the 2020 administration of FSSE, 13,300 faculty members responded from 94 bachelor’s-granting colleges and universities in the United States (93) and Canada (1).
+In the 2021 administration of FSSE, 9,022 faculty members responded from 75 bachelor’s-granting colleges and universities in the United States.
 All participating institutions select their own faculty samples.
 Faculty members were sent email invitations asking them to respond to the online survey.

 Tables 1 through 3 provide more information about the participating institutions and faculty members who responded to the survey in the US.